raspberrypilearning/3D-scene/en/step_9.md

 --- /print-only ---

 - Click the **Copy Link** button to get the link to your project.
 You can send this link to other people by email or text, or on social media.
+Why not invite your friends to create a project?
+Let them know how you had fun.

 --- no-print ---